-Audio data is transferred between the host processor and the TLV320AIC3101 via the digital audio data serial interface.
-The audio bus of the TLV320AIC3101 can be configured for left- or right-justified, I2S, DSP, or TDM modes of operation, where communication with standard telephony PCM interfaces is supported within the TDM mode.
+Audio data is transferred between the host processor and the TLV320AIC3105 via the digital audio data serial interface, or audio bus.
+The audio bus of the TLV320AIC3105 can be configured for left- or right-justified, I2S, DSP, or TDM modes of operation, where communication with standard telephony PCM interfaces is supported within the TDM mode.
 These modes are all MSB-first, with data width programmable as 16, 20, 24, or 32 bits.
-In addition, the word clock (WCLK) and bit clock (BCLK) can be independently configured in either master or slave mode, for flexible connectivity to a wide variety of processors.
+In addition, the word clock (WCLK) and bit clock (BCLK) can be independently configured in either Master or Slave mode, for flexible connectivity to a wide variety of processors

 The word clock (WCLK) is used to define the beginning of a frame, and may be programmed as either a pulse or a square-wave signal.
-The frequency of this clock corresponds to the selected ADC and DAC sampling frequencies.
+The frequency of this clock corresponds to the maximum of the selected ADC and DAC sampling frequencies.

 The bit clock (BCLK) is used to clock in and out the digital audio data across the serial bus.
-When in master mode, this signal can be programmed in two further modes: continuous transfer mode, and 256-clock mode.
+When in Master mode, this signal can be programmed in two further modes: continuous transfer mode, and 256-clock mode.
 In continuous transfer mode, only the minimal number of bit clocks needed to transfer the audio data are generated, so in general the number of bit clocks per frame is two times the data width.
 For example, if data width is chosen as 16 bits, then 32 bit clocks are generated per frame.
-If the bit clock signal in master mode is to be used by a PLL in another device, it is recommended that the 16-bit or 32-bit data-width selections be used.
-These cases result in a low-jitter bit clock signal being generated, having frequencies of 32 f_s or 64 f_s .
-In the cases of 20-bit and 24-bt data width in master mode, the bit clocks generated in each frame are not all of equal period, due to the device not having a clean 40- f_s or 48- f_s clock signal readily available.
-The average frequency of the bit clock signal is still accurate in these cases (being 40 f_s or 48 f_s), but the resulting clock signal has higher jitter than in the 16-bit cases.
+If the bit clock signal in master mode is to be used by a PLL in another device, it is recommended that the 16-bit or 32-bit data width selections be used.
+These cases result in a low jitter bit clock signal being generated, having frequencies of $32 \times f_S$ or $64 \times f_S$.
+In the cases of 20-bit and 24-bt data width in master mode, the bit clocks generated in each frame are not all of equal period, due to the device not having a clean $40 \times f_S$ or $48 \times f_S$ clock signal readily available.
+The average frequency of the bit clock signal is still accurate in these cases (being $40 \times f_S$ or $48 \times f_S$), but the resulting clock signal has higher jitter than in the 16-bit and 32-bit cases.

 In 256-clock mode, a constant 256 bit clocks per frame are generated, independent of the data width chosen.
-The TLV320AIC3101 further includes programmability to place the DOUT line in the high-impedance state during all bit clocks when valid data is not being sent.
+The TLV320AIC3105 further includes programmability to place the DOUT line in the high-impedance state during all bit clocks when valid data is not being sent.
 By combining this capability with the ability to program at what bit clock in a frame the audio data begins, time-division multiplexing (TDM) can be accomplished, resulting in multiple codecs able to use a single audio serial data bus.

-When the digital audio data serial interface is powered down while configured in master mode, the pins associated with the interface are put into a high-impedance state.
+When the audio serial data bus is powered down while configured in master mode, the pins associated with the interface are put into a high-impedance state.